thecarp/dactyl-keyboard/doc/options-main.md

 ##### Parameter <a id="case-central-housing-adapter-width">`width`</a>

 The approximate width of the adapter on each side of the central housing, along its axis (the x axis).
-Individual points on the adapter can be offset from this width.
+Individual points on the adapter can be offset from this width using the `interface` list.

 ##### Section <a id="case-central-housing-adapter-lip">`lip`</a>